ltonetwork/documentation/01-event-chain/index.md

 ### body

 The event body is the information about the event that's specific to this event type.
 Information that can be calculated or projected should be omitted from the event.
+The body should also not contain an id, if the event id is used.

 The body is a base64 encoded JSON string.
 Having this as structured data, could lead to a mismatch of the hash or signature due to differences in JSON encoders.